Xjph/ObservatoryCore/README.md

 # Elite Observatory *Core*
 Tool for reading/monitoring Elite Dangerous journals for interesting objects.
-Successor to the original Elite Observatory, rewritten from scratch using .NET 5.0 and AvaloniaUI.
+Successor to the original Elite Observatory, rewritten from scratch using .NET 6.0 and AvaloniaUI.

 ## *IMPORTANT*
 Observatory Core and it's associated plugins are currently in an alpha state and are neither feature-complete nor using a finalised UI.
-Over the coming weeks I will outline in detail what functionality is missing *but still planned*, and begin work on getting it to feature parity with the original Elite Observatory.
+A major update to the UI is expected soon, which will likely break compatibility with all current plugins.

 Omissions to current functionality include:
 * Integration with Frontier's Companion API
 * Data submission to IGAU
-* More that I'm just not thinking of right now
+* Sortable columns in plugin data grids
+* Non-grid plugin UI options
+* Light mode
+* *And more...*

 ## How To Use
 Observatory Core differs from the original Elite Observatory in that it is a fully generic reader for the Elite Dangerous journal files, passing those events along to plugins to do the actual work.